Book 16

 A) Answer these questions:

-8. What did Mrs Edwards answer?
+8. What did Mrs Edwards usually begin her answers with?

 B) Which words in the story mean the opposite of: